-Triacylglycerol lipase (EC 3.1.1.3) is an enzyme which catalyses the hydrolysis of ester bonds primarily in positions 1 and 3 of fatty acids in triglycerides with the subsequent release of fatty acids and glycerol.
+Triacylglycerol lipase (EC 3.1.1.3) is an enzyme which catalyses the hydrolysis of ester bonds primarily in positions 1 and 3 of fatty acids in triglycerides, with the subsequent release of fatty acids and glycerol.
 The enzyme is produced through a microbial fermentation, using a genetically modified (GM) strain of Trichoderma reesei.
-Triacylglycerol lipase is intended for use in the baking and brewing industries.
-In the baking industries the enzyme performs its technological purpose during dough and batter handling to improve dough stability and dough handling properties.
-In the brewing industry the enzyme performs its technological purpose during the mashing and fermentation steps by removing triglycerides (lipids) which otherwise cause problems in mash separation and yeast fermentation.
+Triacylglycerol lipase is intended for use as a processing aid in the production of bakery products, and cereal-based beverages and foods.
+In the baking industries the enzyme performs its technological purpose during dough and batter handling, improving dough stability and dough handling properties.
+In the production of cereal-based beverages and foods, the enzyme performs its technological purpose during the mashing steps by removing triglycerides (lipids), which would otherwise cause problems in mash separation.
+The liquid extract (wort) can then be further processed to produce a variety of solid foods and liquid (alcoholic and non-alcoholic) beverages.